McDonald's All American Game boys rosters revealed

 Twenty-four players from 13 states were selected.
 Pennsylvania, Georgia, Nevada, Indiana and California all led the way on the boys’ side with three All Americans apiece.

-The game is March 29 from the United Center in Chicago and will air on ESPN.
+The game is March 29 from the United Center in Chicago and will air on ESPN (7 p.m.
+ET).

 RELATED: Players says being McDonald’s All American is highest achievement